-- $^{\rm O}$ privately to the instructors, or - $^{\circ}\,$ to everyone (signed or anonymously).

-Students can answer other student's questions too, which allows you to get faster response.
-Please do not send complete solutions to other students, only excerpts of the source files.

-- Please use Piazza for all communication with the instructors. - You will get the invite link after the first lecture.
+- $\circ$ privately to the instructors, - publicly to everyone (signed or anonymously). - Other students can answer these too, which allows you to get faster response. - However, do not include even parts of your source code in public questions. - Please use Piazza for all communication with the instructors. - You will get the invite link after the first lecture.